 Please contact the Entry Association if you are 74th Entry and have not previously been in touch, or if you wish to get in touch with any of the entry members.
 We welcome all ex 74th no matter whether you left us before passout or came down to us from a previous entry.

-The Stained Glass Windows at St Georges Church RAF Halton.
+The Stained Glass Windows in St Georges Church

 In 1997 the Rev Richard Lee, who was the RAF Church of England Padre at St Georges Church at RAF Halton, suggested that the RAF Halton Aircraft Apprentices Association encourage its members to install stained glass windows in the church to commemorate their time at Halton.
 The idea was welcomed and soon Entry windows were appearing in glorious coloured glass: each telling something of each entry's time at Halton.